A structure-preserving discretisation of SO(3)-rotation fields for finite Cosserat micropolar elasticity: Objective and structure-preserving discretisations

 \section{Objective and structure-preserving discretisations}

 In the following we present a structure-preserving discretisation of the action-functionals that maintains objectivity up to projection effects in the coupling term.
-We start by discussing discretisations of rotations and objectivity.
-For completeness and to properly introduce the newly proposed ideas, we first recall several well-known notions about interpolations of $\SO(3)$-tensors, before moving on to present the structure-preserving method developed to match the discretisation of the deformation tensor.
-Discretised fields given by Galerkin quasi-projections are indicated by a subscript $(\cdot)_h$, and do not imperatively agree with interpolations of possibly analytical fields, for the which the interpolation operator is denoted with $\Pi^{p}(\cdot)$.
+We start by discussing discretisations of rotations and objectivity, \AS{covering the Euler-Rodrigues formula, Euler matrices, geodesic interpolation, and projection-based interpolation}.
+For completeness and to properly introduce the newly proposed ideas, we first recall several well-known notions about interpolations of $\SO(3)$-tensors, before moving on to present the structure-preserving method developed to match the discretisation of the deformation tensor. \AS{The method builds on the relationship between Lagrange and N\'ed\'elec elements in the de Rham complex, which we present briefly as well.} Discretised fields given by Galerkin quasi-projections are indicated by a subscript $(\cdot)_h$, and do not imperatively agree with interpolations of possibly analytical fields, for the which the interpolation operator is denoted with $\Pi^{p}(\cdot)$.